fjarri/poetic_edda/README.rst

 * Add Grimnismol chapter
 * Find a way to disable page breaks between comments and stanzas (seems to be the issue of longtable)
+* Add macro for referring to introductory prose of different chapters

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Tasks for distant future